List of beaches in Qatar: Umm Bab beach

-90 km west of Doha, Umm Bab beach is also known as “Palm Tree Beach” because of the small cluster of palms at the end of the road alongside the small breakwater.
+90 km west of Doha, Umm Bab beach is also known as “Al Kharaij Beach” and “Palm Tree Beach” because of the small cluster of palms at the end of the road alongside the small breakwater.

 Maroona beach

 Maroona beach is located 80 km north of Doha.

 Al Thakhira beach

 Al Thakhira is town with a nearby beach and island with mangroves.

 Al Farkiya Beach

-Al Farkiya Beach is located in Al Khawr Town Rd and offers many facilities for visitors, including a garden.
+Al Farkiya Beach is located on Al Khor Town Road in Al Khor and offers many facilities for visitors, including a garden.

 Simaisma Family Beach

-As its name suggests, Simaisma beach is family-oriented, clean and safe.
+As its name suggests, the Simaisma Family Beach in Simaisma beach is family-oriented.
 It is located in the north side of Doha.

 Al Wakra Beach

 Al Wakra, the village is situated 10 km south of Doha, and the beach is about 15 km southeast of the village center.
 The family beach is known for mangroves and little fishes.

 Sealine Beach

 Sealine Beach is located in Mesaieed, approximately 36 kilometres south of the capital, Doha.
-Sealine Beach is a great spot for fishing and camping, especially during the winter season.
+Sealine Beach is a popular spot for fishing and camping, especially during the winter season.